Acatorn/nvidia-xrun/README.md

 # nvidia-xrun
-Init independent fork of https://github.com/Witko/nvidia-xrun.
+Init independent fork of awesome https://github.com/Witko/nvidia-xrun.
 Uses bbswitch to turn GPU on and off.

 These utility scripts aim to make the life easier for nvidia cards users.
 It started with a revelation that bumblebee in current state offers very poor performance.
 This solution offers a bit more complicated procedure but offers a full GPU utilization(in terms of linux drivers)
 ## Usage: